 Your surgeon will use your state of health and the size and location of the aneurysm to determine which treatment option is best for you.

-What happens after Endovascular Repair of TAA?
+Following Endovascular Repair of TAA

 Hospital stays for this procedure range from 1 to 3 days.
 Your surgeon will follow up with you 3 weeks.
 You can expect to make a full recovery within 1 to 2 weeks.
 You will need a follow-up CT scan every 4 months for the first year after your procedure.
 After one year, you will require annual CT scans.

-Surgeons who specialize in treating Thoracic Aortic Aneurysms
+Surgeons specializing in treating Thoracic Aortic Aneurysms